Generation Z in the United States: Time-spending habits and leisure

-By analyzing data collected by the Bureau of Labor Statistics, the Pew Research Center found that Americans who were aged 15–17 in the years 2014–17 spent an on average 16 more minutes doing homework and 22 more minutes asleep each day, compared to their predecessors one decade prior.
-However, other surveys suggest teens getting few hours of sleep each day.
-At the same time, they spent an average of 23 minutes less on paid jobs, and 16 minutes less on socializing each day, compared to their counterparts ten years ago.
-Meanwhile, the amount of time spent on sports, clothes shopping, and reading for pleasure have not changed.
+According to the Pew Research Center, American teenagers of the 2010s on average spent more time doing homework and sleeping compared to their counterparts from the previous decade.
+(However, other surveys suggest teens get fewer hours of sleep each day.)
+They also spent less time at paid jobs and on socializing.
+Meanwhile, the amount of time spent on sports, clothes shopping, and volitional reading have not changed.
+But there were differences in how teenage boys and girls spent their free time.
+Boys generally spent more time on leisure activities, such as playing sports and on their electronic devices, whereas girls spent more time on homework, housework, and activities related to appearance.
+Girls also spent more time on volunteering and on unpaid care work than boys.
+Pluralities of both sexes said they felt pressured to look good, especially girls.
 In general, Generation Z is less likely to engage in "fringe" behavior.

-As is the case with previous generations, there were differences in how teenage boys and girls spent their free time.
-Boys generally spent more time on leisure activities, such as playing sports and on their electronic devices.
-Girls, on the other hand, spent more time on homework, housework, and activities related to appearance.
-Girls also spent more time on volunteering and on unpaid care work than boys.
-35% of girls and 23% of boys said they felt pressured to look good.